Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- Poverty of punctate cell elements.
+- Poverty of punctate in cellular elements.

 - Absence of megakaryocytes.

-- Decrease in the index of maturation of neutrophils to 0.4-0.2.
+- Decrease in the neutrophil maturation index to 0.4-0.2.

-- Lymphoid elements: an increase in their number, the appearance of holonuclear forms (the shadow of Humprecht) with increasing cellularity of the red bone marrow may cause lymphoproliferative diseases (chronic lymphocytic leukemia, Waldenström macroglobulinemia, lymphosarcoma).
+- Lymphoid elements: an increase in their number, the appearance of naked forms (Gumprecht's shadow) with an increase in the cellularity of the red bone marrow can cause lymphoproliferative diseases (chronic lymphocytic leukemia, Waldenström's macroglobulinemia, lymphosarcomas).